-Illegal dumping is a problem that continues to persist in Powell River.
+Illegal dumping is a problem that continues to persist in the qathet region.
 Many items that are illegally dumped actually fit into FREE ‘Extended Producer Responsibility’ (EPR) recycling programs.
 Items such as bulky white appliances (stoves, washing machines, etc.), small and large electronics, paint, hazardous materials, propane tanks and many metal items all can be disposed of for free in Powell River.
-Please view the Waste Wise Recycling Directory for a comprehensive list of accepted materials.
+Please view the Waste Wise Guide for a comprehensive list of accepted materials.

 If you spot illegally dumped trash, please make a report through R.A.P.P. (or call 1-877-952-7277 or #7277 on the TELUS Mobility Network).